Arzila (Coimbra)

 Arzila is a former civil parish in the municipality of Coimbra, Portugal.
 The population in 2011 was 655, in an area of 3.45 km^{2}.
 On 28 January 2013 it merged with Taveiro and Ameal to form Taveiro, Ameal e Arzila.
 There is a Moroccan city with the same name, indicating its etymology is of Punic origin.

 It is home to the Paul de Arzila, a natural reserve with a large number of species of birds among other animals.
-Its patron Immaculate Conception is celebrated annually on 8 December.
+Its patron, the Immaculate Conception is celebrated annually on 8 December.